allprojects/chrome-reactive-inspector-3/README.md

 This project is done as extension to the work of [Reative Inspector](https://github.com/guidosalva/reactive-inspector)

 ### Contributions
-Waqas Abbas, Pradeep Baradur, [Prof. Dr Guido Salvaneschi](http://www.guidosalvaneschi.com/), Benedikt Gross
+Waqas Abbas, Pradeep Baradur, Benedikt Gross, [Prof. Dr Guido Salvaneschi](http://www.guidosalvaneschi.com/),

 ## For Developers: